bxiong97/now_evaluation/README.md

 python cumulative_errors.py
 ```

-The predicted_mesh_folder should in a similar structure as mentioned in the [RingNet](https://now.is.tue.mpg.de/download.php) website:

 The output mesh should be in a .obj or .ply file with a corresponding 3D landmark file (.txt or .npy) for each image.

-The output folder should maintain the same folder structure as the iphone_pictures folder.
-The file name should also be the same as the corresponding image names.
-For example,
+Both the gt folder and prediction folder should have the following file structure:
 ```
-- predicted_meshes
-  - FaMoS_*
-     - multiview_neutral
+- root
-         - IMG_*.obj
+  - subject_1
-        - IMG_*.npy
+    - images (gt only)
-     - multiview_expressions
+      - img_1.png
-         - IMG_*.obj
+      - img_2.png
+      ...
-        - IMG_*.npy
+    - scans
-     - multiview_occlusions
+      - img_1.obj/.ply
-         - IMG_*.obj
+      - img_2.obj/.ply
+      ...
-        - IMG_*.npy
+    - landmarks
-     - selfie
+      - img_1.pp/.npy/.txt
-         - IMG_*.obj
+      - img_2.pp/.npy/.txt
+      ...
-        - IMG_*.npy
+  - subject_2
+  ...
 ```

-Each 3D landmark file should contain following 7 landmark points on the predicted mesh.

 The landmark embedding is used to initialize the rigid alignment process.
 If you submit a .npy file containing the 7 landmark points, then it should be a 7x3 array where each row is a landmark point.
-If you submit a .txt file, then also it should be a 7x3 array where each line is a landmark 3D point.
-The landmark order should correspond to the annotations provided in the dataset.
+If you submit a .txt file, the coordinates should be 3 numbers separated by comma, and there should be no new line at the end of the file because each line is treated as a point.
+The order of the points are as shown in the graph below.

 Prior to computing the point-to-surface distance, a rigid alignment between each predicted mesh and the scan is computed.
 The rigid alignment computation requires for each predicted mesh a file with following 7 landmarks: